Authority & Truth

 The Truth

 The Church can deepen her understanding of doctrine, but she can never contradict what has been definitively taught.
-Divine truth does not change.
+Divine truth remains immutable.

 Why It Matters

-If doctrine can change, then truth becomes unstable, and faith is reduced to opinion.
+If doctrine can change, truth becomes unstable and faith is reduced to opinion.

 Authority